envp/blog/2017-06-09-majority-element.markdown

 ---
-layout: post
+layout: single
 title:  "Majority Element"
 date:   2017-06-09
-categories: interviews algorithms notes
+categories: [interviews, algorithms, notes]
 published: true
 math: true
+author: Vaibhav Yenamandra
 ---

 >Given an array of size $n$, find the majority element.
 The majority element is the element that appears more than $\lfloor\frac{n}{2}\rfloor$ times.
 You may assume that the array is non-empty and the majority element always exist in the array.